Hashik-Donthineni/Seeping-assignment/README.md

 # Readme
 Working [video](https://youtu.be/vpGDtWfNk8Y) of the project.
 I added a loading animation to notice any kind of blocking in the UI thread.

-Hello Equalitie team!
-Peter told me the assignment would be the same for me on the 14th at midnight (my time), so I started working on the 15th.
-I am submitting this a early, in 2 days time (on 16th) in hopes that you folks would let me know if anything needs to be improved before the deadline, like the UI/architecture or the code.
+NOTE: This video is taken using the apporach 2.
+Approach 3 ('nativeport' branch) is preferred and it works the same, but faster.

 There isn't any fancy UI and architecture, just a functional piece of code designed to do the task at hand.
 Please reach out to me if you folks think I need to implement any architecture, design patter or any UI requirements, before or after the deadline.

 For the most part, the assignment is straight forward.
 I love C, albeit my knowledge is a bit rusty as it has been years the last time I used it, it still is my fav language, and didn't cause any issues.
 The flutter part of the assignment is straight forward.
 However, the thing that is a little challenging here is the callback.

+Also, feel free to reach out if there are any issues in building the project or anything, I tested this multiple times and it's working well.

 # Goals:
 - Don't spawn new threads/isolates in Dart as that would kill the purpose of launching another thread to sleep in native.